johnnyodonnell/blind-sqli/README.md

 I wrote custom blind SQL injection scripts that amounted to nearly 500 lines of code.
-These scripts listed all of the databases in the server, listed all of the tables for a given database, and dumped the contents of a table.
+These scripts listed all of the databases in the server, listed all of the tables for a given database, and dumped the contents of a given table.

-Now that I am working towards my OSWE, I have decided to write my own blind SQL injection tool in order to (1) prove that I understand how blind SQL injection actually works and to (2) save myself the time and effort of writing custom scripts for each individual machine that contians a SQLi vulnerability.
+Now that I am working towards my OSWE, I have decided to write my own blind SQL injection tool in order to (1) prove that I understand how blind SQL injection actually works and to (2) save myself the time and effort of writing custom scripts for each individual machine that contains a SQLi vulnerability.

 This tool will be written in Racket, my favorite programming language.